 Children on the Autism spectrum have a wide range of skills and abilities; no two are exactly alike.
 Common Autistic characteristics include limited social interaction and communication skills, hyperactivity, difficulty transitioning between activities, sensory processing problems, and repetitive behavior tendencies.
 Below are some of our top products grouped by skill to help your child meet his or her developmental goals.

-Basic Development Ideals to keep in mind!
+Basic Development Ideals to keeping in mind!

 Hear Their Story